How to Delegate Work

-When it comes to delegating tasks or projects to others, there are some key stages needed to achieve the desired results whilst developing and motivating the people around you.
+When it comes to delegating tasks or projects to others, there are some key stages needed to achieve the desired results.
+Consideration must also be given to developing and motivating the people around you.

 Here are some practical tips on how to to delegate work, aimed at improving your delegation skills and confidence:

 Consider whether your motivation to delegate the task is fair and worthy.
-Great reasons for delegating work include enabling you to concentrate on higher level tasks; using it as a platform for development; or raising the individual’s profile within the organisation.
+Great reasons for delegating work include:

 Ask yourself whether you are prepared for someone else to undertake the work in a different way to yourself and whether you will be able to stand back to allow the person to learn how to undertake the piece of work?

-Explaining clearly your thought process for selecting the individual, the reason for delegating the work itself, and the benefits to the person will help to ensure that they will be engaged in completing the task or project.
+Explain clearly your thought process for selecting the individual, the reason for delegating the work itself, and the benefits to the person.
+This will help to ensure that they will be engaged in completing the task or project.

-Provide the context/background to the work; what specifically needs to be done with clearly defined outcomes, expected timeframes and the reasons for them.
+Provide the context/background to the work, as well as what specifically needs to be done, with clearly defined outcomes.
+Also give expected time-frames and the reasons for them.

 Establishing clear boundaries will ensure that the person delegated to will be clear on their authority levels and when they should refer back to you or others for decision making at a higher level.

-Effective delegation also relies on ensuring the person being delegated the work knows how to contact the key stakeholders and they have a clear and easy route to acquiring your support and guidance when needed.
+Effective delegation also relies on ensuring the person being delegated the work knows how to contact the key stakeholders.
+They need a clear and easy route to get support and guidance when needed.